Moir\'e spintronics: Emergent phenomena, material realization and machine learning accelerating discovery: Introduction: Spintronics with a twist

 \section{Introduction: Spintronics with a twist}

-Stimulated by the discovery of the giant magnetoresistance (GMR) effect \cite{Baibich1988,Binasch1989} in magnetic metallic multilayers nearly 40 years ago, scientists have greatly explored the interplay between charge, spin, and orbital degrees of freedom in spintronic materials \cite{Prinz1998,Wolf2001}.
-From the theoretical point of view, diverse new concepts in spintronics have sprung up including spin transfer torque (STT) \cite{Slonczewski1996,Berger1996}, spin-orbit torque (SOT) \cite{Manchon2015,Manchon2019}, Dzyaloshinskii–-Moriya interaction (DMI) \cite{Dzyaloshinskii1958,Moriya1960,YangH2023}, topological spin texture \cite{Bogdanov2001,Robler2006,Muhlbauer2009,Yu2010,Yu2018,Jani2021}, topological magnon insulator \cite{Zhuof2021,Zhuof2022,Zhuof2024}, spin Hall effect (SHE) \cite{Dyakonov1971,Hirsch1999,Sinova2015}, topological Hall effect \cite{Shindou2001,Tokura2017}, magnon thermal Hall effect \cite{Onose2010,Hirschberger2015}, etc. From the technique point of view, compared with the successful silicon-CMOS technology based on traditional electronic devices in semiconductors, spintronics brings enormous opportunities to make novel functional devices by using the intrinsic angular momentum (spin) of electrons rather than charge as the information carrier owing to potential advantages including ultrafast data processing speed, low power consumption, nonvolatility and high circuit integration density \cite{Zutic2004,Chappert2007,Jungwirth2016,Baltz2018,Manipatruni2018,Lin2019}.
-Over the past three decades of research and development, great efforts have been devoted to realize the applications of spintronic techniques \cite{Fert2008,Mao2006,Dave2006,Fan2015,Zahedinejad2020,Kurenkov2019}, such as magnetic hard disk drives, magnetic random access memory (MRAM), magnetic tunnel junction (MTJ) device, magnetic nonvolatile logic device, spin Hall nano-oscillator, and artificial neuromorphic networks.
+Stimulated by the discovery of the giant magnetoresistance (GMR) effect \cite{Baibich1988,Binasch1989} in magnetic metallic multilayers nearly 40 years ago, scientists have extensively explored the interplay between charge, spin, and orbital degrees of freedom in spintronic materials \cite{Prinz1998,Wolf2001}.
+Theoretically, diverse new concepts in spintronics have emerged, including spin transfer torque (STT) \cite{Slonczewski1996,Berger1996}, spin-orbit torque (SOT) \cite{Manchon2015,Manchon2019}, Dzyaloshinskii–-Moriya interaction (DMI) \cite{Dzyaloshinskii1958,Moriya1960,Yangh2023}, topological spin texture \cite{Bogdanov2001,Robler2006,Muhlbauer2009,Yu2010,Yu2018,Jani2021}, topological magnon insulator \cite{Zhuof2021,Zhuof2022,Zhuof2024}, spin Hall effect (SHE) \cite{Dyakonov1971,Hirsch1999,Sinova2015}, topological Hall effect \cite{Shindou2001,Tokura2017}, magnon thermal Hall effect \cite{Onose2010,Hirschberger2015}, etc. Technologically, spintronics offers a distinct advantage over conventional silicon-CMOS by utilizing the electron's intrinsic angular momentum (spin) rather than charge as the information carrier.
+This shift enables novel functional devices with superior performance, including ultrafast processing, low power consumption, nonvolatility, and high circuit integration density \cite{Zutic2004,Chappert2007,Jungwirth2016,Baltz2018,Manipatruni2018,Lin2019}.
+Over the past three decades, great efforts have been devoted to realize the applications of spintronic techniques \cite{Fert2008,Mao2006,Dave2006,Fan2015,Zahedinejad2020,Kurenkov2019}, such as magnetic hard disk drives, magnetic random access memory (MRAM), magnetic tunnel junction (MTJ) device, magnetic nonvolatile logic device, spin Hall nano-oscillator, and artificial neuromorphic networks.
+While spintronic devices have many outstanding characteristics in the industrial application, conventional magnetic materials face scalability limits at atomic thicknesses.
+This bottleneck has propelled spintronic research into two-dimensional (2D) magnetic materials, where reduced dimensionality enables unprecedented control over magnetic states.